-Members of the Mammoth Leadership team often travel to conferences around the world discussing CRISPR’s role in molecular diagnostics, gene editing, and more.
+Members of the Mammoth Leadership team often travel to conferences around the world discussing CRISPR’s role in molecular diagnostics, genome editing, and more.
 Check out our feed to learn where you might hear or even meet co-founders Trevor Martin, Janice Chen, & Lucas Harrington.
 If you’d like to inquire about partnering with us, please check out our “Partner” page.

 #1 – #MammothDigest on “Intercellular interaction dictates cancer cell ferroptosis via NF2–YAP signaling”

-Due in large part to genomics and gene editing technologies, it’s an incredibly exciting time in biological research!
+Due in large part to genomics and genome editing technologies, it’s an incredibly exciting time in biological research!
 In our #MammothDigest tweets, we distill the findings from recent research papers covering areas including cancer, CRISPR, infectious disease, microbiology, and more.
 These summaries are generally 5-10 tweets long.
 They cover key findings without injecting opinion or bias. #MammothDigest tweets go out once or twice a week.